Updated on August 26th, 2021 by Bob Ciura

 Source: Investor Presentation

-Its high complexity also renders it the most resilient during downturns, as the least complex refineries are hurt the most during such periods due to their lack of flexibility.
+Valero has a competitive advantage over its peers, namely the high complexity of its refineries.
+Its high complexity renders it the most resilient during downturns, as the least complex refineries are hurt the most during such periods due to their lack of flexibility.

-Large U.S. Oil Refiner Analysis: HollyFrontier
+U.S. Oil Refiner Stock #3: HollyFrontier (HFC)

 HollyFrontier was formed with the merger of two independent U.S. refiners, Holly Corporation and Frontier Oil, in 2011.
 The company operates in three segments: